 Cars were still a rarity in Spain, people just couldn’t afford them and walked everywhere.
 The roads were full of slow-moving surprises.
 Mopeds converted into agricultural trailers.
 Scooter drivers holding up umbrellas when it rained.
 Even in the Rolls we often had to screech to a halt to let an ox cart trundle by or watch a herd of goats chewing the verges munch their way past.

 There was also an inherent lack of knowledge about things mechanical.
-Manolo, the guy who owned the Hostal at the end of our street had purchased a brand-new Seat 124 and driven it back the seventy-odd kilometres from Málaga in first gear.
+Manolo, the guy who owned the hostal at the end of our street had purchased a brand-new Seat 124 and driven it back the seventy-odd kilometres from Málaga in first gear.
 He knew perfectly well how to change down but had been petrified his new engine should be run in gently.

 Then Trafico demanded dad attend a test in Málaga to prove his driving capabilities.
 I went with him to translate.
 The test was to take place on a quiet country road on the fringes of the city.
 We arrived in good time to find several other foreigners waiting to face the same ordeal.

-“Did I tell you I never took a driving test?” said dad.
+“Did I tell you I never took a driving test?” said Dad.

 “Then how did you qualify for a licence?”

-“I drove a staff car during the war which was considered enough,” said dad as the examiner strode toward them clipboard in hand.
+“I drove a staff car during the war which was considered enough,” said Dad, as the examiner strode toward them clipboard in hand.
 “Now I’m petrified I’ll screw up.”

 “You’ll be fine,” I said as we climbed out to greet the diminutive officious man with greasy hair who stunk of garlic and body odour.
 “Drive like you normally do.”

-Dad presented his English driving license which was subjected to intense scrutiny.
-The original was in English, but we had brought an official translation which cost an arm and a leg.
+Dad presented his English driving license, which was subjected to intense scrutiny.
+The original was in English, but we had brought an official translation, which cost an arm and a leg.
 Eventually, the examiner nodded and invited Jack to take the wheel.
 I sat in the back.

 “Vamos,” said the examiner.